Riley Adams Preview, Player Props: Nationals vs. Red Sox

-The Washington Nationals, including Riley Adams (.395 batting average in his past 10 games), take on starting pitcher James Paxton and the Boston Red Sox at Nationals Park, Wednesday at 7:05 PM ET.
+Riley Adams is available when the Washington Nationals battle Chris Sale and the Boston Red Sox at Nationals Park Thursday at 4:05 PM ET.

+He returns to action for the first time since August 13, when he went 1-for-4 with a double against the Athletics.

 Riley Adams Game Info & Props vs. the Red Sox